-The elements that will determine whether lofts in Cobham are suitable for conversion include the type of structure, pitch of the roof and head height, as well as the presence of chimney stacks, water tanks and other obstacles.
+The elements that will determine whether lofts are suitable for conversion include the type of structure, pitch of the roof and head height, as well as the presence of chimney stacks, water tanks and other obstacles.

 The Inspection Process